-Virtually every large-scale hotel in the Caribbean provides small sailboats (most often Sunfish, Sailfish, and small, one-masted catamarans) for its guests.
+Virtually every large-scale hotel in the Caribbean provides small sailboats (most often Sunfish, Sailfish, and small, onemasted catamarans) for its guests.
 If you're looking for larger craft, the almostideal sailing conditions in the Virgin Islands and The Grenadines come instantly to mind.
 These two regions offer many options for dropping anchor at secluded coves surrounded by relatively calm waters.
 Both areas are spectacular, but whereas the Virgin Islands offer more dramatic, mountainous terrain, The Grenadines offer insights into island cultures little touched by the modern world.

 Other places to sail in the Caribbean include Antigua, Barbados, St. Martin, and the French-speaking islands.
-But if you plan on doing a lot of sailing, know in advance that the strongest currents and biggest waves are usually on the northern and eastern sides of most islands-the Atlantic (as opposed to the Caribbean) side.
+But if you plan on doing a lot of sailing, know that the strongest currents and biggest waves are usually on the northern and eastern sides of most islands-the Atlantic (as opposed to the Caribbean) side.

 - The Grenadines: Boating is a way of life in The Grenadines, partly because access to many of the tiny remote islands is difficult or impossible by airplane.
 One of the most prominent local charter agents is Nicholson Yacht Charters (© 800/662-6066 in the U.S.), headquartered in nearby St. Vincent.
 On Bequia, Mustique, Petit St. Vincent, and Union Island, all the hotels can put you in touch with local entrepreneurs who rent sailing craft.
-See chapters 2 and 24 for more details.

-- The Virgin Islands: Perhaps because

-of their well-developed marina facili ties (and those of the nearby United

-States), the Virgin Islands receive the

-lion's share of devoted yachties.
-The

-reigning capital for sailing is Tortola,
+See chapter 24 for more details. - The Virgin Islands: Perhaps because of their well-developed marina facilities (and those of the nearby United States), the Virgin Islands receive the lion's share of devoted yachties.
+The reigning capital for sailing is Tortola, the largest island of the British

-the largest island of the British Vir gins.
-On-site are about 300 well maintained sailing craft available for

-bareboat rentals and perhaps 100
+Virgins.
+On-site are about 300 well-maintained sailing craft available for bareboat rentals and perhaps 100 charter yachts.

-charter yachts.

-The largest of the Caribbean's yacht chartering services is The Moorings (© 888/535-7289 or 888/952-8420 in the U.S. and Canada, or 284/494-2332 in the British Virgin Islands).
+The largest of the Caribbean's yacht chartering services is The Moorings (© 888/535-7289 in the U.S. and Canada, or 284/494-2226 in the British Virgin Islands).
 This yachting charter center is described more fully in chapter 8, as are the other outfits in this paragraph.
-If you'd like sailing lessons, consider Tortola's Treasure Isle Hotel (© 284/494-2501), which offers courses in seamanship year-round.
-(One of Treasure Isle's programs is exclusively on how to sail catamarans.)
 On the island of Virgin Gorda, in the British Virgin Islands, the best bet for both boat rentals and accommodations, as well as for a range of instruction, is the Bitter End Yacht Club (© 800/872-2392 in the U.S., or 284/494-2746).

 Some of the biggest charter business in the Caribbean is conducted on St. Thomas, especially at American Yacht Harbor, Red Hook (© 340/775-6454), which offers bareboat and fully crewed charters.
 Other reliable rental agents include Charteryacht League, at Flagship (© 800/524-2061 in the U.S., or 340/774-3944).
-The U.S. Virgin Islands are covered in chapter 27; look there for more information.
+The U.S. Virgin Islands are covered in chapter 27.